 ACT College Readiness: What Kind of Test Preparation Is Best?

-On average, short-term courses or workshops provide an average increase to the Composite Score of 1.5 points.
+On average, short-term courses or seminars provide an average increase to the Composite Score of 1.5 points.

 In terms of short-term, individual test preparation, such as that offered by ZAPS Learning Company, ACT states:

 The greatest short-term benefits were associated with participation

 in commercial test preparation courses and test preparation